-Welcome to Beech Class
+Welcome to brilliant beech!

 Please click here to view the Year 1 Curriculum (click)